kadirnar/whisper-plus/README.md

 ## 🤗 Model Hub

-You can find the models on the [HuggingFace Spaces](https://huggingface.co/spaces/ArtGAN/WhisperPlus) or on the [HuggingFace Model Hub](https://huggingface.co/models?search=whisper)
+You can find the models on the [HuggingFace Model Hub](https://huggingface.co/models?search=whisper)

 ## 🎙️ Usage